XereoNet/SpaceBukkitPanel/README.md

-# SpaceBukkit - the awesome way!
+# SpaceBukkit - Web administrationthe awesome way!
 A powerful yet simple web panel for administering your Bukkit Minecraft servers with ease.

 ## Description